 The Electronic Medical Record system for dermatologists should be capable of storing before and after photos of patients.
 It should also be able to integrate seamlessly with a user's imaging systems and digital cameras.
 Users must also have the option to draw directly on photos, demonstrating the procedure to the patient quickly.

 Graphical documentation of treatments and diagnoses is crucial for high visual specialties.
-Dermatology-specific software must allow digital-pen or touchscreen drawings so that users can identify the location of treatment.
+Dermatology EHR software must allow digital-pen or touchscreen drawings so that users can identify the location of treatment.

 E&M coding assistance

 A hotlist for dermatology codes rather than a list with all ICD-10 codes will make a dermatologist's life simpler.

 An integrated inventory management system helps practices manage, stock, dispense and sell vaccines, DME, and much more.
 It reduces any supply management issue faced by a medical practice, especially healthcare organizations with multiple locations.
 A sound inventory management system will have features ranging from the point of sale, inventory dashboard, Lot and expiration tracking to sales commission tracking, as well as barcode scanning and printing.

 Running a practice in the 21st century requires using the internet safely with the help of useful telemedicine tools to establish second opinions, follow up with individuals, and exchange knowledge about chronic skin conditions.

 Your EMR system must adapt to the workflow of your dermatology practice.
 Step-by-step processes help with mapping, diagnosis, surgery, and interpretation to improve accuracy and minimize errors, thus integrating seamlessly into an EMR without affecting the interaction with the patients.